Bureau of Ocean Energy Management, Interior.

 In accordance with the Paperwork Reduction Act of 1995, the Bureau of Ocean Energy Management (BOEM) is proposing to renew an information collection request (ICR).

-Send your comments on this ICR by mail to the BOEM Information Collection Clearance Officer, Anna Atkinson, Bureau of Ocean Energy Management, 45600 Woodland Road, Sterling, Virginia 20166; or by email to firstname.lastname@example.org.
+Written comments and recommendations for the proposed information collection should be sent within 30 days of publication of this notice to www.reginfo.gov/public/do/PRAMain.
+You may find this particular information collection by selecting “Currently under Review—Open for Public Comments” or by using the search function.
+Please provide a copy of your comments to Anna Atkinson, Bureau of Ocean Energy Management, 45600 Woodland Road, Sterling, Virginia 20166; or by email to email@example.com.
 Please reference OMB Control Number 1010-0081 in the subject line of your comments.

 Start Further Info